PART 1: The Party Wall etc Act 1996

 24. What happens if there is a disagreement with my neighbour?

-If there is a disagreement about any work of the kinds covered in Questions 22 and 23, including compensation, the dispute can be settled under the procedure described in Questions 11 to 17.
+If there is a disagreement about any work of the kinds covered in Questions 22 and 23, including compensation, the dispute can be settled by surveyors under the Act.

-The surveyor(s) can assist the owners in reaching agreement but cannot decide who is right if the boundary location is in dispute (see Questions 37 and 38 in Part 4 of this booklet).
+The surveyor(s) can assist the owners in reaching agreement but cannot normally decide who is right if the boundary location is in dispute

 25. What about access to neighbouring property?